 Our farmers are conductors of soil, sun, seeds and water.
 Our makers take ingredients to create foods that nourish and products that delight us.
 We encourage them when they start out and we stick with them through good seasons and bad.

-Contact us if you’d like to share what you grow or make with the CERES Fair Food community, please get in touch with us!
+If you’d like to share what you grow or make with the CERES Fair Food community, please get in touch with us!

-For all grocery items and artisan products, email Alex email@example.com
+For all grocery items and artisan products, email Kitty firstname.lastname@example.org

 CERES is recognised as an international leader in community and environmental practice and has won many awards including the United Nations Australia World Environment Day Award and Premiers Sustainability Award.
-It proudly maintains its financial and political independence through 18 social enterprises including Fair Food (that’s us!), Fair Wood, Joe’s Market Garden, CERES Nursery, the Merri Cafe, and the Organic Grocery and Fair Wood.
-Find out all about them here.
+It proudly maintains its financial and political independence, largely through it’s social enterprises including Fair Food (that’s us!), Fair Wood, Joe’s Market Garden, CERES Nursery, the Merri Cafe, and the Organic Grocery and Bakery.
+Find out about them all here.